THOMASELOVE/431-classes-2024/class13/README.md

     - New variables include information on the Bechdel-Wallace rating, Academy Awards and other award wins, budgets and revenue results from The-Numbers, rankings from Flickchart and Rotten Tomatoes, potentially triggering events from doesthedogdie, ratings of sex and nudity, violence and gore, and language, from kids-in-mind, and streaming information, along with expanded indicator variables for IMDB's top 12 genres.
     - We'll return to the movies on Tuesday 2024-10-15.
 6. [Quiz 1](https://github.com/THOMASELOVE/431-quizzes-2024/blob/main/README.md) will be in your hands by 5 PM Thursday 2024-10-10.
 It is due Wednesday 2024-10-16 at noon.
     - The Quiz 1 page, where all of the materials will be linked, [is found here](https://github.com/THOMASELOVE/431-quizzes-2024/tree/main/quiz1).
-    - In our Shared Google Drive folder, I've added a folder called Five Old Quiz Questions, which provides you with a PDF and a data set.
-The PDF gives you five questions from an old quiz as well as an answer sketch.
-The data set is used in some of those five questions.
-This is just meant to help worried students think about some of the kinds of questions I might ask on your Quiz 1, coming to you on Thursday afternoon.
-There's no requirement that you do anything with the Five Old Quiz Questions.
-Your Quiz will be different in many ways, but perhaps looking this over will calm you down if you're nervous.
+We'll visit this in class today.

 ## Materials Discussed This Week